puppetlabs/trapperkeeper-status/documentation/query-api.md

 ### GET /status/v1/simple/\<SERVICE NAME\>

-Returns the plaintext status of the specified service, such as “rbac-service” or “classifier-service”.
+Returns the status of the specified service, such as “rbac-service” or “classifier-service”.

 #### Query Parameters